 Cold drink of choice include iced herbal teas (if possible), spirits, wines, juices, fresh water, oat beers, mead and Ashkelunipneazh - fermented Ashkelun milk (an aquired taste: it is often said by visitors that they'd rather die a slow and painful death than drink it again).

 Traditional Harndonian clothing has to be both hardy and warm to provide adequate shelter and insulation from what can be a fairly harsh environment.
 Knee-length tunics are used universally, with undertunics made from cloth, and overtunics made from ashkelun hair (which, when made into cloth, has the same insulation and water-resistant properties of wool) and/or fur.
 Treaded light boots or moccasins made from hide or waxed cloth give an ideal mixture of protection, grip, flexibility and "feel" of the ground.
-Long stockings made from layered cloth or ashkelun hair keep the legs warm.
-These are secured to a rope belt that lines the top of a set of light cloth underwear.
-Hoods, bandanas and hats to keep the head warm are also sported.
+Long stockings or trousers made from layered cloth or ashkelun hair keep the legs warm Hoods, bandanas and hats to keep the head warm are also sported.
 Cloth or hide gloves are also an option.
 A tough belt of either hide or waxed layerd cloth is worn over the overtunic, and important items like waterskins, small tools, pouches etc. can be strung from it.

 Below are some examples of Harndonian dress.

-Although all major religions have a small presence in Harndon, by far the main religion is that of the Harndonian Druidic traditions of Guvar (which roughly translates to "The Song").
+Although all major religions have a small presence in Harndon, by far the main religion is that of the Harndonian Druidic traditions of Guvar (which roughly translates to "The Song" (of Nature)).

 |Religion||Followers as a percentage of the total population (2017 census)|